niu-gdo/game-developers-library/docs/guides/unity-guides/first-step-series/unity-runner-1.md

     }
 }
 ```

+Drag-and-drop the *Kill Wall* to the `Attached Kill Wall` property.

 This was pretty code-heavy, but the result is pretty cool!
 You should now notice some of your collected missiles destroying the wall as you approach.